felskeM/shpe-uwm/README.md

 ## 📦 Deployment

-- The site is deployed as a static export to [GitHub Pages](https://felskem.github.io/shpe-uwm/).
+- The site is deployed as a **static export** to [GitHub Pages](https://felskem.github.io/shpe-uwm/).
-- Static export means some dynamic features (like image optimization) may not work as expected.
+- Static export means some dynamic features (like image optimization, size configuration, and links) may not work as expected.
 - See the [GitHub Actions workflows](https://github.com/felskeM/shpe-uwm/tree/main/.github/workflows) for deployment details.

 ## 🧑‍💻 Local Development For Dynamic Site

-To run the site locally so you can see all the features the current github.io site isn't showing:
+### To run the site locally so you can see all the features the current github.io site isn't showing:

+Clone the repository and install npmjs:

 ```bash
 npm install